 About Ananke | Realizing an Inclusive Future

-Ananke is a new media and development platform creating inclusive conversations in the digital realm.
+Ananke is a new media, publishing and development platform creating inclusive conversations in the digital realm.
 It was launched in 2014 as a digital media entity documenting women’s achievements, showcasing them as role models for aspiring women and girls to emulate.
 Expanding its vision over the years, the platform aims to highlight global issues and topics with a gender lens.
 At Ananke, we firmly believe effective democratic discourse is only possible through representation as well as diversity in media and publishing.
 Keeping this in mind, our focus lies in media development through mentorship, trainings and capacity building directly linked with freedom of expression, inclusion and transparency.

 Our in-depth articles, news and interviews focus on issues including women’s health and well-being, gender equality, women in tech, inclusion and sustainability, safety, climate change, education, care work and more.

 The platform also publishes special editions on special occasions, our previous works have focused topics including: Day of the Girl, Women’s Day and Women’s Economic Empowerment.
 These digital editions can be viewed on the ISSUU platform.